As a full-service janitorial company, CBN offers:

 Periodic services (carpet cleaning, tile burnishing, scrubbing and refinishing, window washing, ceramic and stone floor scrubbing).

-All periodic services are pre-scheduled and pro-rated as part of your monthly invoice to help maintain the appearance and safety of your facility – and save you money.
+All periodic services are pre-scheduled and included as part of your regular monthly charge to help maintain the appearance and safety of your facility – and save you money.

 Carpet cleaning and protection methods